Paul-Asamoah-Boadu/Data-Analysis-and-Visualisation-/README.md

 <a id="conclusion"></a>
 <h2>Conclusion</h2>

-From this project, it can be concluded that data-driven insights can be valuable to companies, such as Buymore, to make informed decisions.
+From this project, it can be concluded that data-driven insights can be value to companies, such as Buymore, to make informed decisions.